influxdata/docs-v2/content/influxdb/cloud-iox/write-data/best-practices/explicit-bucket-schemas.md

 {{% note %}}

-#### Test your schema
+#### Test your explicit schema

 After you create an explicit schema, test that it works as you expect.
 To start, we recommend trying to write data that doesn't conform to the schema and that the bucket should reject.

-For more information about errors to expect in your tests, see [explicit schema rejections](/influxdb/cloud/write-data/troubleshoot/#troubleshoot-rejected-points).
+For more information about errors to expect in your tests, see [explicit schema rejections](/influxdb/cloud-iox/write-data/troubleshoot/#troubleshoot-rejected-points).

 {{% /note %}}